Frequently Asked Questions about Field Placements

 - When and how do I apply for a field placement?

 Students eligible for field placements will receive an email with field application instructions.
-Applications are completed through our data management system, Intern Placement Tracking (IPT).
+Applications are completed through our data management system, Sonia.

 - How does the field office determine where I will be matched?

 Student/agency matches are determined by the student’s field coordinator based on location, agency availability and the student’s field application, requests/learning needs.

 - How many field placement hours are required and how are the hours scheduled?

 Students are required to complete 240 hours per semester (Fall and Spring); advanced standing students complete an additional 120 hours during Summer semester.
 Students are in the agency approximately 16 hours per week, typically during normal business hours, and create their individual schedule in collaboration with their field instructor.
 Occasionally evening/weekend hours are available or required by the agency.

 - May I be placed where I work?

 Yes, employment-related placements are an option for students working full-time (32 or more hours per week), whose employment provides appropriate learning opportunities.
 Employment-related options are not available for Advanced Standing students.

 - May I be placed in the community where I live?